 Tarantula's integrated tower portfolio management software utilizes the CAPP framework to integrate asset, activity, and commercial management into a single enterprise solution:

 - Contract Management: Know your rights & obligations

 - Asset Management: Know what is on and planned to be on your sites

 - Process Management: Know what is meant to happen

 - Project Management: Know what is happening

-Tarantula is committed to adapt its OSS and BSS systems to run on a service layer architecture and is engaged in ongoing-efforts to achieve its vision of shifting to a more cloud-native architecture.
-The benefits of this model are numerous – business and workforce agility, speed to market, immense scalability/elasticity to cope with varying demands, inherent responsiveness, speed to innovate/evolve and cost optimisation.
+Tarantula is committed to adapting its OSS and BSS systems to run on a service layer architecture and is engaged in ongoing efforts to achieve its vision of shifting to a more cloud-native architecture.
+The benefits of this model are numerous – business and workforce agility, speed to market, immense scalability/elasticity to cope with varying demands, inherent responsiveness, speed to innovate/evolve, and cost optimization.